Ugo31/Walk_E/README.md

 # Walk_E
 Fork of my walk_e GITLAB private project.
-[The code will be avaiable when I think it's good enougth to be public.]
+[The code will be avaiable soon.]

+A more complete presentation of the project in french can be found here : https://docs.google.com/document/d/11bqnRA6VvR8L3Jr-xuVALNyKkRS9XhcHQkwYpmjD0F8/edit?usp=sharing

 The goal of this project is to solve the dynamic walking problem for bipedals robots.
 The robot used as an example here is called Walk-e, a 3D printed robot based on the Cassie model from agility robotics made by myself.